Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Meet as many film students as you can.
 At my film school, the screenwriting program was designed to prepare you for a solo career as a feature development writer, which kept us siloed off and separated from the rest of the film school kids.

-Those last two are the most clutch contacts to have, as you’ll need friends who can fill these roles if you want to film your own projects; those for school and those outside of school.
+Try taking as many extra film classes as possible to meet students with similar tastes who want to become directors, cinematographers, actors, and even sound designers and editors.
+Those last two are the most clutch contacts to have, as you’ll need friends who can fill these roles if you want to film your projects: those for school and those outside of school.

-Sound designers and editors get hit up again and again and are often super busy with backlogged projects, so try to make close friends with people interested in those fields, or learn the skills on your own to do those jobs yourself.
+Sound designers and editors are often hit hard and are often super busy with backlogged projects, so try to make close friends with people interested in those fields or learn the skills to do those jobs yourself.

 Be on set as much as you can and learn a skill outside of screenwriting